linmck/group_project_1/README.md

 # group_project_1
-A repo for group work
+# A branch for working seperately from the Master without fucking anything up